iftechfoundation/twine-cookbook/markup/snowman/snowman_markup.md

 ## Summary

-Snowman uses a sub-set of [markdown](https://guides.github.com/features/mastering-markdown/) to support style formatting.
-However, code highlighting and many other advanced functionalities are not available.
+Snowman uses a sub-set of [markdown](https://marked.js.org/#/README.md) for in-line styling.
+Snowman does not support multi-line markdown variations.

 ## Live Example